Federal Convention (Germany)

 The Federal Convention, also known as the Federal Assembly (Bundesversammlung /de/), is, together with the Joint Committee, one of two non-permanent constitutional bodies in the institutional framework of the Federal Republic of Germany.
-It is convened solely for the purpose of electing the President of Germany.
-The Federal Convention consists of all members of the federal parliament (Bundestag) and the same number of delegates from the 16 federated states.
-Those delegates are elected by the state parliaments for this purpose only.
+The Federal Convention consists of all members of the federal parliament (Bundestag) and the same number of state delegates, who are allocated proportionally to the sixteen German states on the basis of the number of inhabitants eligible to vote on federal level.
+Those state delegations are elected by the state parliaments ad hoc.
+The Federal Convention is convened solely for the purpose of electing the President of Germany and has no other function.

 Convening the Federal Convention

 Each Federal Convention is convened by the incumbent president of the Bundestag in due course.
 Normally, this takes place during the last months of a sitting president's current term of office.
-The Convention must meet no later than thirty days before the end of the term, with the state parliaments needing sufficient time between the convening and the meeting to elect state delegates.
+The Convention must meet no later than thirty days before the end of the term, with the state parliaments needing sufficient time between the convening and the meeting to elect the state delegations.
 The state electors are elected by the state parliaments through a list voting system.
 In practice, this means that the composition of the state delegations is proportional to the distribution of seats in the respective state parliaments.
-However, since the list voting must be conducted by secret ballot, deviations may occur.
+However, since the list voting must be conducted by secret ballot, deviations may (and sometimes do) occur.

 If the term of office of a president ends prematurely through resignation, death or impeachment, the Federal Convention must meet within thirty days.
 This has happened three times so far (1969, 2010 and 2012); in 2010 and 2012, the president of the Bundestag convened the Assembly at the latest possible date.
 Heinrich Lübke's resignation (1968/69) is a special case: he announced in October 1968 that he would resign with effect from June 30, 1969, in order to enable the Federal Convention to be held before the start of the Bundestag election campaign in the fall of that year.
 Since the resignation was announced about nine months in advance, the Federal Convention could be held as usual before the (early) end of his term of office.